Search

 I was showing my wife a giant dinosaur statue in the middle of a street in the city where I grew up in Kamloops.
 I explained that there used to be an even bigger statue and then we watched the Flintstones in a hotel room.

-When I awoke, I projected the image of a dinosaur onto the wall and had Fred Flinstone sliding down its tail.
+When I awoke, I mentally placed the dinosaur on one of the walls and imagined Fred Flintstone sliding down its tail.
+The combination was exaggerated and easy for me to revisit.

 • Filled with familiar people and references?